 - Don't be afraid to take it slow

 - Shut down your computer

 - Shut the door to your office or find a quite place you won't be disturbed

 - Put it on your calendar

 - Capture your thoughts

 The value of this time can't be underestimated.
 Since we tend to positively impact the things we focus on, it just makes sense to spend some time every week focused on a strategy for building a successful business.
 Keep reading to learn more.

-Building a Business Strategy for 2018
+Building a Business Strategy

 Thinking strategically and building a business strategy is an important exercise for all businesses—large and small.
 Unfortunately, many small business owners aren’t sure where to start, how a more strategic approach will impact their business, or if it’s even worth the time away from the important work of meeting the day-to-day challenges a small business owner faces.
 At least, I felt that way about my first business.
 I was so bogged down with the day to day, I didn’t take any time to be strategic—and, looking back, I think it hurt my business.